RoseauTechnologies/Roseau_Load_Flow/doc/usage/Getting_Started.md

 * `iterations`: the number of iterations made by the solver.
 * `residual`: the precision which was reached by the solver (lower than the tolerance if successful solve).

+More details on solvers are given in the [Solvers page](../Solvers.md).

 (gs-getting-results)=

 ## Getting the results